Why is this important?

 In 2001, the EU Civil Protection Mechanism was established, fostering cooperation among national civil protection authorities across Europe.
-The Mechanism currently includes all 28 EU Member States in addition to Iceland, Montenegro, Norway, Serbia, and the former Yugoslav Republic of Macedonia.
-Turkey has recently signed the agreements to join the Mechanism.
+The Mechanism currently includes all 28 EU Member States in addition to Iceland, Montenegro, Norway, Serbia, the former Yugoslav Republic of Macedonia and Turkey.

 The Mechanism was set up to enable coordinated assistance from the participating states to victims of natural and man-made disasters in Europe and elsewhere.

 The operational hub of the Mechanism is the Emergency Response Coordination Centre (ERCC) which monitors emergencies around the globe 24/7, and coordinates the response of the participating countries in case of a crisis.
-Thanks to its pre-positioned and self-sufficient civil protection modules, the ERCC teams are ready to intervene at short notice both within and outside the EU.
+Thanks to the participating states' pre-positioned and self-sufficient civil protection modules, civil protection teams are ready to intervene at short notice both within and outside the EU.
 They undertake specialised tasks such as search and rescue, aerial forest fire fighting, advanced medical posts and more.

 The Mechanism helps in marine pollution emergencies , where it works closely with the European Maritime Safety Agency (EMSA).
 When the crisis occurs in developing countries, civil protection assistance typically goes hand in hand with EU humanitarian aid .